-- 2.1 Subject to sub-paragraph 2.3 and paragraph 6 below, from 1 June 2019 until 31 May 2020, an annual basic allowance of £15,071 shall be paid to each councillor. - 2.2 Not more than one basic allowance is payable to any councillor. - 2.3 The basic allowance includes an element for incidental and consumable costs incurred by councillors in their official capacity.
+- 2.1 Subject to sub-paragraph 2.3 below, from 1 April 2020 until 31 May 2021, an annual basic allowance of £15,071, shall be paid to each Councillor. - 2.2 Not more than one basic allowance is payable to any Councillor. - 2.3 The basic allowance includes an element for incidental and consumable costs incurred by councillors in their official capacity.